mesosphere-backup/data-service/README.md

 import React from "react";
 import { Observable } from "rxjs";

+import {
-// Recompose helps handle data down and event up as streams import {
+  // Recompose helps handle data down and event up as streams createEventHandler, componentFromStream,
-  createEventHandler,
-  componentFromStream
-} from "data-service/recomposeRx";

-// Our in-house solution to resolve graphql queries using streams import { graphqlObservable } from "data-service/graphqlObservable";
+  // Our in-house solution to resolve graphql queries using streams graphqlObservable
+} from "@dcos/data-service";

 // tools to make easier to create schemas and queries import { makeExecutableSchema } from "graphql-tools";